Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 * `com.example.internal*` - works differently (glob - fine, regex - match `l` character multiple times)
 * `.*internal.*` - works fine in regex, will not work in glob (because of first symbol is `.`)
 * `*internal*` - incorrect regex, works fine with glob

+## Migration from old DGP to new DGP

+After the implementation of DGP in Kotlin repository, we will need to somehow migrate users to it.
+I think that it would be good to have old DGP plugin in place with deprecated tasks which would ask users to migrate to new DGP with some links/docs/etc.